emcuttsy/monoglot-anxiety/content/english/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 ### Find penpals and speaking partners once you can communicate a bit

 About a year in, when I hit something around a B1 level, I started trying to communicate with people.
-In practice, this meant chatting with an iTalki tutor about once every two weeks and writing to penpals.
+In practice, this meant chatting with my wonder <a href="https://www.italki.com/affshare?ref=af7409579" target="_blank" rel="nofollow">iTalki</a> tutor about once every two weeks and writing to penpals.

 More recently, I found speaking partners to chat with occasionally via text and Skype.

-I use [**Slowly**](https://slowly.app) to find and write to penpals.

-I use [**HelloTalk**](https://hellotalk.com) and [**MyLanguageExchange.com**](https://mylanguageexchange.com) to find speaking partners.
+I've used <a href="https://slowly.app" target="_blank">Slowly</a> to find and write to penpals and <a href="https://hellotalk.com" target="_blank">HelloTalk</a> and <a href="https://mylanguageexchange.com" target="_blank">MyLanguageExchange.com</a> to find speaking partners.

 ## I tested at my real level, not my reach level